BennieCopeland/the-elmish-book/chapters/commands/elmish-hackernews-part2.md

 # Elmish Hackernews: Part 2

-In this part, we will continue building the Elmish Hackernews application and allowing it to load the story items from different item categories other than the top stories which is what we did in the previous part.
+In this part, we will continue building the Elmish Hackernews application and allow it to load the story items from different item categories other than the top stories which is what we did in the previous part.
 It will look something like this:

 <div style="width:100%">
   <div style="margin: 0 auto; width:60%;">